Fit as a Mama Bear

 How To Do An Eccentric Push Up & Why You Should

-Modified: Apr 11, 2025 · by Shelby Stover · This post may contain affiliate links · 8 Comments
+Modified: May 5, 2026 · by Shelby Stover · This post may contain affiliate links · 8 Comments

 Pin image with text: woman in blue shirt and purple pants outside performing a push up

-Improve your push ups and boost your strength by learning how to do an eccentric push up!
+Improve your push ups and boost your strength by learning How To Do An Eccentric Push Up!
 Eccentric is a way of training in which you control the lowering part of an exercise to increase your strength.
 Basically, you work against gravity or resistance.

 Two images of a woman doing push ups with text between the images.